markrassamni/Knight-Ogre-Game/README.md

 **Assignment from "iOS 9 and Swift 2: From Beginner to Paid Professional" course on udemy.com

+Can be found on App Store at https://itunes.apple.com/us/app/knights-vs-ogres/id1137453234?mt=8

 **Images were provided, sound files found on freesound.org